 Will my insurance pay for addiction treatment at Transformations Care?

-Probably, but it depends on your insurance and what you’re using and how much.
+FAQ – robably, but it depends on your insurance and what you’re using, and how much.

 How does the admissions process work there?
 How do I get in?

-We will explain what your insurance plan covers in plain English and what your out of pocket or deductible costs are (if any).
+We will explain what your insurance plan covers in plain English and what your out-of-pocket or deductible costs are (if any) in this FAQ.
 After your admission gets clinical approval, we can talk about getting you here, set a time for your admission and tell you what to pack and how to get ready to come in.
-Transformations Care provides has ground transport to and from airports, train stations and bus stops or local addresses.
+Transformations Care provides has ground transport to and from airports, train stations, and bus stops or local addresses.
 We can pick you up, it’s no problem.

 How long is Transformation Care’s addiction treatment program?